-- to follow a basic proof;
+- · To follow a basic proof;

-- to state problems in formal language;
+- To state problems in formal language:

-- to use basic proof techniques in elementary problems.
+- · To use basic proof techniques in elementary problems.

-321-1107 Mathematics for Engineers I
+Mathematics for Engineers I

-Mathematical induction.
 Completeness of the real numbers.
 Functions.
 Limits.
 Continuity, theorems of continuous functions.
 Uniform continuity.
 Differentiation, derivative of inverse functions, derivatives of trigonometric functions, differential.
 Applications of derivatives, extreme values of functions, concavity, curve sketching, Cauchy mean value theorem, L' Hopital rule, graphical method of solving autonomous differential equations, Newton's approximation method.
 Integral, indefinite, definite, techniques of integration.
 Volume of solids of revolution.
 Improper integrals.
 Transcendental functions.
 Taylor's formula.
 Differential equations of first order (separable, homogeneous, linear, Bernoulli, Ricatti, exact, Euler integrating factor, equations of special form, orthogonal trajectories).

 The purpose of the course is to give a complete and working knowledge of differential and integral calculus, covering and expanding material presented in the last years of the school.
-After the successful fulfilment of the course, the student:
+After the successful fulfilment of the course, the student will have:

-- Will have a solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - Will have the ability to treat the limit of a function or to study its continuity and differentiability through the classical $\epsilon$ - $\delta$ definition. - Will have the ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid and practical aspect of calculus.
+- A solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - The ability to treat the limit of a function or to study its continuity and differentiability through the classical $\epsilon$ - $\delta$ definition. - The ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid and practical aspect of calculus.

-- Will have the knowledge of the definition of the definite integral as a limiting summation. - Will have the ability to use a variety of techniques to compute complicated indefinite integrals or generalized integrals. - Will have the ability to use Taylor expansion to approximate the value of a function. - Will have the knowledge of the notion of the differential equation of first order and its solution within the context of differential and integral calculus. - Will have the skills to recognize and solve various classes of useful and characteristic differential equations of first order and to act on his/her own for solving differential equations that will face during his/her future studies and career.
+- The knowledge of the definition of the definite integral as a limiting summation. - The ability to use a variety of techniques to compute complicated indefinite integrals or generalized integrals. - The ability to use Taylor expansion to approximate the value of a function. - The knowledge of the notion of the differential equation of first order and its solution within the context of differential and integral calculus. - The skills to recognize and solve various classes of useful and characteristic differential equations of first order and to act on his/her own for solving differential equations that will face during his/her future studies and career.